 There's a simple, yet crucial step many people miss when identifying their ideal client.
-The missing step is definitely contributing to why these clients not buying from you.
+This missing step is definitely contributing to why these clients are not buying from you.

 The step is actually a question.
 It's a question many people forget to ask themselves.
 It's also a question that can be uncomfortable to give an honest and unbiased answer too.